 A large number of people suffer from knee pain .
-Our work in the Cambridge clinic, working with a vast range of physical capabilities, and our athlete work in London, allows us to have very positive contact with such symptom sufferers.
+Our work in the Cambridge Osteopathic Clinic, working with a vast range of physical capabilities, and our athlete work in London, allows us to have very positive contact with such symptom sufferers.

 In fact, knee pain (including knee arthritis pain) is currently a common musculoskeletal illnesses, and the burden is most likely underestimated.
 Musculoskeletal illnesses are believed to generate some of the highest costs to society.